Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Introduction and historical reviews

-The two main processes involving the capture of free neutrons are the slow (s) process and the rapid (r) process, with the s~process taking place during stellar evolution and passing through nuclei near stability with a process timescale of hundreds to thousands of years.
+The two main processes involving the capture of free neutrons are the slow (s)-process and the rapid (r)-process (due to low or high densities of neutrons available and the resulting reaction timescales of neutron captures).
+In the s-process, taking place during stellar evolution and passing through nuclei near stability, there is sufficient time for beta-decay between two neutron captures.
+The process timescale ranges from hundreds to thousands of years.
 For many of these nuclei experimental data are available \citep[see e.g.][]{Kaeppeler.Gallino.ea:2011,karakas14,Reifarth.Lederer.Kaeppeler:2014}.
-The r~process operates (over a timescale of seconds) far from stability requiring high neutron densities in regimes where still little experimental data are known and the quest for its stellar origin involved a large number of speculations for many decades \citep[e.g.][] {Cowan.Thielemann.Truran:1991,arnould07}.
-[There are also observational indications of intermediate neutron capture processes between the s and the r~process, e.g., the i process \citep{cowan77}, possibly occurring in super-AGB stars \citep{Jones.Ritter.ea:2016}.]
+In order to allow for the production of the heaviest nuclei over a timescale of seconds, the r-process operates far from stability, which requires high neutron densities.
+This involves highly unstable nuclei, for which still little experimental data are available.
+In addition, the quest for the stellar origin of the required conditions involved a large number of speculations for many decades~\citep[e.g.][] {Cowan.Thielemann.Truran:1991,arnould07}.
+[There are also observational indications of intermediate neutron capture processes between the s and the r-process, e.g., the i-process \citep{cowan77}, possibly occurring in super-AGB stars \citep{Jones.Ritter.ea:2016}.]
 Fig.~\ref{fig:solarabund} gives an overview of the major contributions to the solar system abundances.
-We note, however, that the contributions of the i, p, $\nu$, and $\nu$p processes are minor and thus are not readily apparent in this figure.
-The focus of this review will be on the r~process and the understanding how the corresponding isotopes were synthesized in nature.
+It includes the Big Bang (light elements H, He, Li and their isotopes $^{1,2}$H, $^{3,4}$He and $^7$Li, given in yellow), plus stellar sources, contributing via winds and explosions to the interstellar medium until the formation of the solar system.
+These stellar burning abundances result from charged-particle reactions up to the Fe-group in stellar evolution and explosions (green), and neutron capture processes.
+The latter are a superposition of (understood) slow neutron captures (s-process) in helium burning of stars (with abundance maxima at closed neutron shells for stable nuclei, turquoise), and a rapid neutron capture process (r-process, pink) leading to abundance maxima shifted to lighter nuclei in comparison to the s-process.
+We note, however, that the contributions of the i, p, $\nu$, and $\nu$p-processes are minor and thus are not readily apparent in this figure.
+The focus of this review will be on the r-process and the understanding of how the corresponding isotopes were synthesized in nature.